ginaghouri/Skills_Portfolio/README.md

-"I know that two & two make four—and should be glad to prove it too if I could—though I must say if by any sort of process I could convert 2 & 2 into five it would give me much greater pleasure." —LORD BYRON 1813 letter to his future wife Annabella.
+8"I know that two & two make four—and should be glad to prove it too if I could—though I must say if by any sort of process I could convert 2 & 2 into five it would give me much greater pleasure." —LORD BYRON 1813 letter to his future wife Annabella.
 Their daughter Ada Lovelace was the first programmer

 👋 Welcome to my Visionary Github Portfolio!
 👀 My main interests are: full stack innovation, creative coding and sustainable solutions to problem-solving.